Excerpts From “Striking Eight Bells: A Vietnam Memoir.”

 The next 15 to 20 seconds were a tough time of waiting.
 We understood that somewhere up above us there was a lot of steel, lead, and explosives inbound and aimed at us.
 I readied myself for commands to helm that would be coming from the XO.
 The lee helmsman stationed to my left nudged me to stand by.
 I knew we would probably keep our course and speed until we could see a pattern or the fall of the shots, providing they didn’t get us with a direct hit.
 The first incoming salvo was a four air-burst pattern that detonated directly ahead and above the ship at a range of less than 75 yards.
-Though it was daytime, white and orange-red light, much like lightning, flashed through the bridge, at the unmistakable loud “KEERAACK” sound of close high explosives.
+White and orange-red light, much like lightning, flashed through the bridge, at the unmistakable loud “KEERAACK” sound of close high explosives.
 Then there was the distinct whining noise shrapnel sometimes made as it traveled through the air, hissing as it struck the water.

 On the bridge, everything came alive with activity.
-Automatically, the boatswain mate of the watch (BMOW) began taking gyro compass bearings from the port bridge wing gyro compass repeater to the visible muzzle flashes and gun smoke on the island.
+Automatically, the boatswain mate of the watch (BMOW) began taking gyro compass bearings from the port bridge wing gyro compass repeater to the visible muzzle flashes on the island.
 The IJL/IJS circuit phone talker passed the BMOW’s gyro compass bearings to the weapons officer in CIC.
 Sonar was reporting over the 21MC intercom close aboard splashes and underwater detonations.
 It seemed like one after another.